yashraw/yashraw.github.io/_projects/ASandwich_Drill.md

 -->

 The objective of this project was to design a sandwich drill jig that would securely clamp material in place while drilling precise and accurate holes, with minimal movement and deformation of the material during the drilling process.
+If you want to get the source files, reach out to contact@yashraw.me with subject - Sandwich Drill Jig.

 <p>&nbsp;</p>
 #### Objectives